 Directions: Please complete the charts below.
 After moving through the full checklist for the identified policy/procedure, there will be space to write additional comments and indicate recommended changes when necessary.
+If you are unsure how to answer any section, please contact the IWK Trauma Informed Care Team at experiencesmatter@iwk.nshealth.ca.
 This chart was adapted with permission from the University of Buffalo School of Social Work's Trauma Informed Organizational Change Manual, Version 2, 2021.